ValeriaSarazhinska/techmagic-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

+## Here are the key features of the project:

+Display user cards: You can view user cards on the main page.

+Select user cards with checkboxes: You can select multiple user cards using checkboxes.

+Sort user cards: You can sort user cards by various criteria, such as first name, last name, or id.

+Delete selected user cards: You can delete multiple user cards at once by selecting them and clicking the "Delete" button.

+Search for users by name: You can search for users by first name or last name using the search bar at the top of the page.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.